 In situations where plants that might not do as well in the winter are being considered, work has to be done to reproduce the climate in which those plants do well.
 Artificial lighting can replace sunlight and watering systems can replace rainfall and other more natural watering methods.
 The amount of artificial lighting a plant needs is twice as much as their ideal amount of sunlight, so it’s important to pay attention to each plant’s requirements in this area.
-Finding the right setting will require a bit of playing around before the ideal level is reached.
+Finding the right setting requires some experimenting before the ideal level is reached.

 Even though there’s less sunlight in the winter, there’s still some sunlight.
 That’s why each window in the area that plants are stored has to be looked at to determine how much sunlight comes through during any given day.
 Plants that require more sunlight could be stored in that area while other less light dependent plants could be placed elsewhere in the room.
 Having no ideal window could increase the amount of work that would need to be done to replicate a sunlit environment.